dlittle-source/Industry-Project/README.md

 **Deployment Steps**:

 1. **Jenkins Implementation**:
    - Set up and configured the Jenkins server on an AWS EC2 instance using a vendor-provided script.
 Installed essential DevOps tools, including Terraform, Docker, Kubernetes, and Git, on the same server.
+Add Maven tools and configure the AWS plugin with secure credential management using access keys.